yottalabsai/deepcompressor/examples/diffusion/README.md

 ```

 In this command,
-- The positional arguments are configuration files which are loaded in order. [`configs/svdquant/int4`](configs/svdquant/int4.yaml) contains the quantization configurations specialized in INT4 SVDQuant.
+- The positional arguments are configuration files which are loaded in order. [`configs/svdquant/int4.yaml`](configs/svdquant/int4.yaml) contains the quantization configurations specialized in INT4 SVDQuant.
 Please make sure all configuration files are under a subfolder of the working directory where you run the command.
+You can use [`configs/svdquant/fast_int4.yaml`](configs/svdquant/fast_int4.yaml) to for fast quantization.
 - All configurations can be directly set in either YAML file or command line.
 Please refer to [`configs/__default__.yaml`](configs/llm.yaml) and `python -m deepcompressor.app.diffusion.ptq -h`.
 - The default evaluation datasets are [1024](configs/__default__.yaml#14) samples from [MJHQ](configs/__default__.yaml#33) and [DCI](configs/__default__.yaml#34).
 - If you would like to save quantized model checkpoint, please add `--save-model true` or `--save-model /PATH/TO/CHECKPOINT/DIR` in the command.